JoshShearer/TravelDiary/README.md

 ## Front End Menu

 * Home Tab =>  Allows you to see your current location or modify the location prior to your Journal Entry.
 * Add Entry Tab => Allows you to input a title and your thoughts/experiences at the selected Location.
+When you tap the Enter button you will be routed back to the Entries Page to view your journal entires.
 * Route Tab =>  Allows you to see all your entries on the maps.
 Select the Marker to see more information about that location.
 * Entries Tab =>  A collection of all of your entries.
 You can edit the entry title, your thoughts and the address of the location.